Outstanding Contributions

 While attending the 2020 legislative session at the Utah State Capitol, Kelly Whited Jones, a founding member of the Utah ERA Coalition, and her supporter, Jody England Hasnsen, met remarkable young girls from the Utah Schools for the Deaf and the Blind.
 On Facebook on January 29, 2020, she expressed her belief that working towards equality is worth striving for.

-Interestingly, Utah enacted its own Equal Rights Amendment in 1895, which ensured equal rights and protection for women in the state.
-According to Article IV, Section 1 of Utah's Constitution, "both male and female citizens of this state shall equally enjoy all civil, political, and religious rights and benefits".
-Despite this, Utah had several opportunities to ratify the federal Equal Rights Amendment, which failed due to the state legislature's decision not to recognize women as equal citizens under the law (Quist, The Salt Lake Tribune, October 3, 2019).
-However, the majority of people in Utah and the rest of the United States support the amendment, with 74% and 94%, respectively, in favor of it (Rich, 2020).
-Therefore, lifting the 1982 deadline is the next step in promoting gender equality in the United States and ensuring the Equal Rights Amendment's permanent inclusion in the US Constitution.
+Utah has been a leader in gender equality, enacting its own Equal Rights Amendment in 1895 to ensure women have equal rights and protection.
+Article IV, Section 1 of Utah's Constitution states, "Both male and female citizens of this state shall equally enjoy all civil, political, and religious rights and benefits."
+Despite this, Utah has declined to ratify the federal Equal Rights Amendment, with the state legislature refusing to treat women as equal citizens (Quist, The Salt Lake Tribune, October 3, 2019).
+However, there was substantial support for the amendment, with 74% of Utah residents and 94% of Americans in favor (Rich, 2020).
+Lifting the 1982 deadline was crucial to embedding gender equality in the U.S. Constitution.
 For more information on Mormons for the Equal Rights Amendment, please see "From Housewives to Protestors: The Story of Mormons for the Equal Rights Amendment."

 Women still don't have equal rights